About Owyhee River Rafting

 The Owyhee River lies in the southeastern corner of Oregon.
 River Drifters offers three, four, five, seven and ten-day adventures on the Owyhee.
-On an Owyhee trip one may encounter a band of California bighorn sheep, a dozen kinds of wildflowers, an unexpected waterfall or one of the areas numerous hot-springs.
+On an Owyhee trip one may encounter a band of California bighorn sheep, a dozen kinds of wildflowers, an unexpected waterfall or one of the areas numerous hot springs.
 One may also see some of the endangered species that reside in this area, like the peregrine falcon.
 Other wildlife that may be seen are the pronghorn antelope, elk, deer, cougars, sage grouse, eagles and many others.

 The Bureau of Land Management in the area describe the Owyhee region as “The most rugged, remote and least known high desert canyon complexes in North America, the Owyhee Canyonlands are also perhaps the most spectacular.”
 The Main stem Owyhee was federally designated as Wild and Scenic in 1984 and was additionally listed as an Oregon Scenic Waterway in 1970.
 This region is so remote that the entire Owyhee Canyonlands encompass over 5 million acres with just 3 paved roads!

-The history in this area stems back to more than five-thousand years ago.
+The human history in this area stems back to more than twelve-thousand years ago.
 The Owyhee Canyonlands have been a home to Native Americans for thousands of years.
 Evidence of their existence can be found in the many pictographs, petroglyphs and artifacts that were left behind from them.
 Since the white man settled this area more than two-hundred years ago, agriculture and grazing had been abundant for many years.
-Still today, one may spend hours exploring side canyons, old ranchers cabins and of course, rewarding themselves with hot-springs soak!
+Still today, one may spend hours exploring side canyons, old ranchers cabins and of course, rewarding themselves with hot springs soak!
 The Owyhee River was named by Peter Skene Ogden in 1819 when two of his fellow trappers were killed.
 The river was named after them and the word ‘Owyhee’ is a 19th century spelling for Hawaii.

 Lower Owyhee River Rafting